ReadieFur/CrosshairOverlay/README.md

 # CrosshairOverlay
-A crosshair overlay for your monitor, it currently fatures an x crosshair and a circle reticle, the coulour size and ocapacity of the crosshair can be customised by the user.
+A crosshair overlay for your monitor, it currently features an x crosshair and a circle reticle, the coulour size and capacity of the crosshair can be customized by the user.